gregfoletta/articles.foletta.org/content/post/2025-03-04-bytesize-a-ode-to-rs-scraping/index.markdown

 categories: [R Scraping]
 ---

 Last week I needed to pull some data from a website.
 I was building out a data pipeline to generate the end-of-season awards for Little Athletics, but I ran into a problem (more on that later).
 Like dependable friend, R came to the rescue with a simple, elegant solution.
-This post is a ‘byte-size’ ode to this dependable
+This post is a ‘byte-size’ ode to this dependable friend.

 # Beauty and Terseness

-I’ll get to the challenge I ran into shortly, but first we’ll take a look at how the elegance of standard web-scraping is in R. Suppose you want to get all the headlines from The Age’s website.
+I’ll get to the challenge I ran into shortly, but first we’ll take a look at what basic web scraping looks like.
+Suppose you want to get all the headlines from The Age’s website.
 You look at the source and see that all the `<a>` tags have an attribute *data-testid* equal to *article-link*.
 Here’s the pipeline that acheives this:

 ``` r
 request('http://theage.com.au') |>